-- physical and hardware components of all major imaging techniques
+- name and understand physical and hardware components of all major imaging techniques,

-- wave propagation in tissues for non-diffracted and diffracted sources
+- understand wave propagation in tissues for non-diffracted and diffracted sources,

-- principles of forward modelling and inversion / image reconstruction
+- apply principles of forward modelling and inversion / image reconstruction,

-- Application regimes of anatomical, functional and molecular imaging
+- understand application regimes of anatomical, functional and molecular imaging, and

 Courses, Learning and Teaching Methods and Literature